-Apparently it’s nearly May.. not that you’d know if you peeked outside your window right now.
-There’s something quite strange about sampling a summer menu when snow is falling and the wind is (quite literally) ripping your umbrella from your hands, but nevertheless on Tuesday night I dug my winter coat back out from hibernation and headed to Gusto Birmingham.
-Having been invited to attend the intimate blogger evening to try out the latest seasonal additions to the menu, I was excited to return to a restaurant I’d enjoyed several times when it first opened back in September 2016, but had so far yet to return to this year.
+Having been invited to attend the intimate blogger evening to try out the latest seasonal additions to the menu, I was excited to return to Gusto Birmingham; a restaurant I’d enjoyed several times when it first opened back in September 2016.

 I arrived expecting a similar dining experience and food quality to pre-Christmas – and there begins my story.
 Sit down and grab a brew, this could take a while..

 Having been provided with a three course menu to choose from, Victoria – seemingly the only person working there that liked her job that day – took the table’s order.
-Opting for the plum tomato tart with basil (£5.25) to start and the maple glazed salmon with crème fraiche (£15.25) for my main, I was optimistic I’d made tasty and contrasting choices from the summer menu, which a member of staff had assured the table was proving very popular.
+Opting for the Plum Tomato Tart With Basil (£5.25) to start and the Maple Glazed Salmon (£15.25) for my main, I was optimistic I’d made tasty and contrasting choices from the summer menu, which a member of staff had assured the table was proving very popular.

 When my tart arrived, I have to say I was underwhelmed – not to mention baffled by its construction.
-Having been expecting a delicate tart *imagining a small rustic-looking case filled with a delicious warm filling* a very thin disc of puff pastry – which simultaneously managed to be both soggy and overcooked – strewn with uncooked tomatoes and limp slithers of basil appeared.
-There was no seasoning and the pastry itself tasted a little over baked.
+Having been expecting a delicate tart a very thin disc of puff pastry – which simultaneously managed to be both soggy and overcooked – strewn with uncooked tomatoes and limp slithers of basil appeared.
+There was no seasoning and the pastry itself tasted over baked.

 From my foodie travels around Birmingham over the last month or so, in my opinion there are other restaurants across the city, in particular along Colemore Row, that are offering better summer eats at the same or similar price point.
 Fingers crossed the autumn/winter menu will be more rousing.